East Genomics

 * specialties not previously able to order R297

-These changes will be part of a wider update to the national genomic test directory.
+These changes are part of a wider update to the national genomic test directory.

 If you have any questions, please contact us.